imtsimts2017/RBAC_Assignment/README.md

 2. Extract the rbac folder and open in visual studio code
 3. Open terminal and run "npm install" command in terminal
 4. "Nodemodule" folder will be create after "npm install" command
+5. Install these packages in the terminal. "npm install bootstrap", "npm install axios" , "npm install react-router-dom"
-5. Now run the application using "npm start" command.
+6. Now run the application using "npm start" command.
 Application ui will be opened on the browser
-6. A login page will be opened on the browser
+7. A login page will be opened on the browser
-5. You can create user along with the role(Admin, Editor, Viewer) in the signup page.
+8. You can create user along with the role(Admin, Editor, Viewer) in the signup page.
-6. Admin can have all the right to create, update, read
+9. Admin can have all the right to create, update, read
-7. Editor can have access update, read pages
+10. Editor can have access update, read pages
-8. Viewer can open read pages only
+11. Viewer can open read pages only
-9. Role authentication is given to the pages.
+12. Role authentication is given to the pages.
 So pages can be opened based on the user role

 Instructions for API application: